Types of Opioids

 And the Centers for Disease Control and Prevention estimates that more than 115 people die every day in the United States from overdose by prescription painkillers.

 Morphine is one of the most well-known opiates because it is a highly potent pain reliever.
+It comes as a liquid or in extended-release tablets or capsules intended to relieve chronic severe pain that cannot be controlled by other, less powerful pain medications.

 Brand names of morphine include: